celo-org/celo-monorepo/packages/docs/celo-holder-guide/quick-start.md

 Connect your **Beneficiary Ledger** now, unlock it, and open the Celo application.
 {% endhint %}

-Next, register the `ReleaseGold` contract as a “Locked Gold” account:
+Next, register the `ReleaseGold` contract as a “Locked CELO” account:

 ```bash
 # Using the Beneficiary Ledger